Expand To Show Full Article

-The Best Places to Visit on a Scottish Highlands Tour
+The Best Places to Visit on a Tour of the Scottish Highlands

-The Highlands are famous for their breathtaking scenery with lochs, mountains, and forests that offer activities for visitors of all ages and interests whether they’re into hill walking, mountain biking, wild camping, or sightseeing on a tour.
+The Highland Boundary Fault, a geological feature, separates the Highlands from the Lowlands in the northwest of Scotland.
+The Highlands are famous for their breathtaking scenery with lochs, mountains, and forests that offer activities for visitors of all ages and interests, whether they’re into hill walking, mountain biking, or wild camping.

 Glencoe